Some New Addition Formulae for Weierstrass Elliptic Functions: New Addition formula (3-variable case)

 where the suffices of $f$ are chosen to denote the weight.
-Each of these vanishes when \(v=u^{\star}\) and \(w=u^{\star\star}\) at the same time since then \(y(u)=y(u^{\star})=y(u^{\star\star})\) and \(x(u)\), \(x(u^{\star})\), \(x(u^{\star\star})\) are the three solutions of the cubic equation
+Each of these vanishes when \(v=u^{\star}\) and \(w=u^{\star\star}\) at the same time, since then \(y(u)=y(u^{\star})=y(u^{\star\star})\) and \(x(u)\), \(x(u^{\star})\), \(x(u^{\star\star})\) are the three solutions of the cubic equation

-A calculation with Gr\"obner bases implemented with Maple shows that the right hand side of the equation in Theorem {\rm(\ref{main_thm3})} lies in the ideal generated by $f_2$ and $f_4$.
-Specifically, we have that
+A calculation with Gr\"obner bases implemented with {\sc Maple} shows that the right hand side of the formula presented in Theorem \ref{main_thm3} lies in the ideal generated by $f_2$ and $f_4$.
+Specifically, we have

 where